mohamadch91/Information-Security-HWs/HW1/README.md

 ## Description

-This is a simple pthon script that can be used to ping a host and check if it is alive or not. and find open ports on a host.
+This is a simple python script that can be used to ping a host and check if it is alive or not. and find open ports on a host.